• Skip to primary navigation

 Instructions

-• To prepare the Punjabi urad dal, first clean, rinse and soak the urad dal in enough water for 1 – 2 hour.
+• For this urad dal recipe, clean, rinse and soak the urad in enough water for 5 – 6 hours or, best, overnight.

 • Serve Sookhi Urad Dal warm with chapati for lunch.